juniorvfj/stride-electoral-results-transmission/README.md

 # Threat Modeling in the Transmission of Results of an Electronic Voting System Using STRIDE

-This repository contains the artifacts that support the study on threat modeling for the transmission of results in electronic voting systems, with emphasis on three complementary fronts: **(i)** the architectural model used in the article, and **(ii)** the **bibliometric and methodological protocol** used to build and prioritize the literature corpus.
+This repository provides the supplementary artifacts associated with the study on STRIDE-based threat modeling for the transmission of results in an electronic voting context.
+Its purpose is to improve **transparency**, **reproducibility**, and **artifact availability** for readers, reviewers, and researchers interested in the architectural, bibliographic, and methodological foundations of the work.

-The repository was organized to increase **transparency**, **reproducibility**, and **artifact availability** for readers of the article and reviewers interested in inspecting the underlying materials.
+The repository is organized around two main complementary dimensions:

+- the **reference architecture** used as the basis for threat elicitation and architectural reasoning in the paper;
+- the **bibliographic and methodological protocol** used to construct, consolidate, enrich, and prioritize the literature corpus that supports the study.

+In addition, the repository includes documentation files intended to facilitate citation, reproducibility, and navigation across the available materials.

-## Repository goals
+## Repository scope

 This repository was created to:

-- make available the **architectural diagram** used in the article in both high-resolution image format and editable Excalidraw source;
+- make available the architectural diagram used in the article in both **high-resolution image format** and **editable Excalidraw format**;
-- document the **research methodology**, especially the bibliometric protocol summarized in Section 4 of the article;
+- document the bibliographic and analytical workflow summarized in the paper;
-- preserve the **search strings**, intermediate datasets, scripts, ranking steps, and generated reports used in the literature analysis pipeline;
+- preserve the search strings, intermediate datasets, scripts, enrichment steps, rankings, and reports associated with the methodological pipeline;
+- provide supporting notes that help readers understand how the supplementary materials relate to the article.

+The repository is meant to complement the paper, especially in aspects that could not be described in full due to page limitations.

-## Suggested repository structure
+## Repository structure

-A practical and publication-friendly structure is the following:

 ```text
 .